Employment Resources for People with Disabilities

 Getting a resume together

-Once you find a job you would like to obtain, you can tailor your resume to the requested qualifications.
+Once you find a job you are interested in, you can tailor your resume to the requested qualifications.
 View CareerOneStop's resume guidelines.

 The federal government also actively recruits and hires people with disabilities.
 Learn more about job opportunities with the federal government and how to pursue them.